7 essential Greek dishes everyone needs to try

-There is a plethora of reasons to travel to Greece (we’re looking at you, azure waters, white sand beaches, and ancient Greek monuments), but the best, and perhaps most important, is to try the nation’s incredible foods.
-Can’t miss out on the best Greek dishes.
+There are a plethora of reasons to travel to Greece (we’re looking at you, azure waters, white sand beaches, and ancient monuments), but the best, and perhaps most important, is to try the nation’s incredible food.
+Can’t miss out on Greek foods.

 As a kid growing up in a Greek American household, I knew I had something special going on.
 When my friends were eating plain mashed potatoes during the holidays, we got to indulge in homemade spanakopita, buttered to perfection with each crispy layer.
 Feta and stuffed dolmades (made with grape leaves my mother harvested straight from our garden) were a regular feature on our table.
 I’d happily invite you all over for a taste, but really, you should plot your own trip to either the mainland or the islands to try each delicious bite.

 Even if you can’t fly all the way there, you could attempt to make some at home, or visit your local Greek restaurant and order like a pro.
-And if you aren’t sure which dishes to get, here are seven of the best and most delicious Greek foods to try at least once in your life.
+Here are seven delicious Greek foods to try at least once in your life.

 Classic Greek foods you should try